-Since January 1, 2014, individuals are required to purchase health insurance for themselves and for their dependents under the terms of the Affordable Care Act (ACA) in January 2014.
-Individuals who didn't have health insurance for one or more months during the year may have to pay an additional tax, called the individual shared responsibility payment.
-This payment essentially penalizes people for not having health insurance.
+Individuals were first required to purchase health insurance for themselves and for their dependents under the terms of the Affordable Care Act (ACA) in January 2014.
+Individuals who didn't have health insurance for one or more months during the tax year risked having to pay an additional tax, called the individual shared responsibility payment, if they didn't qualify for an exemption.

-The individual shared responsibility payment applies to all individuals who are citizens or resident aliens of the United States.
-However, there are some notable exceptions.
-Americans residing in foreign countries or in the American territories, for example, are not required to obtain health insurance.
+The individual shared responsibility payment applied to almost all citizens or resident aliens of the U.S., with some notable exceptions.
+Americans residing in foreign countries or in the American territories are not required to obtain health insurance.
 There were numerous other exemptions as well, and you could dodge the penalty by checking a box near the top of the 2018 Form 1040 tax return, indicating that you qualified for one of them.

 - Children's health insurance program (CHIP)